 Although most dogs are trained to relieve themselves outdoors, it sometimes makes sense to teach your dog to have an indoor potty area (newspapers, pee pee pads, litter box or turf box).
 This method is most commonly used by people with very small dogs, people who are unable to get outside easily due to health issues or living in a high-rise, and people who work such long hours that their dog can't reasonably be expected to hold it and wait to go outside.

-Generally, we recommend indoor potty training only for owners whose dogs will permanently be trained to go indoors, since it can be difficult to train your dog to go outside once he's been taught that he's supposed to go indoors.
+Generally, I recommend indoor potty training only for owners whose dogs will permanently be trained to go indoors, since it can be difficult to train your dog to go outside once he's been taught that he's supposed to go indoors.
 If you work all day and can't get home to let your young puppy out, you may be forced to do temporary indoor potty training - or at least partial indoor potty training - until your puppy is old enough to hold it for the full day.
 We don't want to force him to have an accident, so we'll give him an indoor option he can use while you're at work, but be sure to work diligently on his outdoor housebreaking program at all times when you're at home and able to get him outside.

 Choosing an Indoor Potty Area